paandahl/react-native-filesystem/docs/reference.md

 This is for files that can be re-created, and that the app can live without.
 On iOS the system can delete these files in low storage situations.
-To play it safe, you should gracefully handle the case where they are gone, by checking for their existence.
+To play it safe, you should gracefully handle the case where they are gone, by checking for their existence on application startup.

 Corresponds to a subdirectory of `<Application_Home>/Library/Caches` on iOS, and a subdirectory of [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir())